Excommunication in the Catholic Church: Membership of the church

 Because excommunication can be imposed only on a Catholic (that is, one who is in full communion with the Church according to canon 205 [of the 1983 Code of Canon Law]), excommunication deprives one of the fullness of the communion that he or she previously enjoyed. [...]
 Excommunication does not mean that one is no longer a Christian (because Christian baptism imprints an indelible character on the soul) or no longer a Catholic (for although there are ways to renounce one's Catholic identity, excommunication is not one of them).
 It does mean, though, that one is deprived of the benefits of full communion with the Catholic Church.

 Bishop Thomas Paprocki holds a similar view as that of Krupp and Peters.

+However, this opinion is at odds with the Ecumenical Council of Council of Trent, which decree, according to the orthodox Catholic understanding, is considered infallible: "excommunicated persons are not members of the Church, because they have been cut off by her sentence from the number of her children and belong not to her communion until they repent".